 If the players have agreed on a result it shall be so recorded irrespective of whether that is a correct or reasonable result.
-The arbiter must record such result even if it is clear that checkmate has not been delivered or that stalemate has occurred and the players believe it be checkmate, etc. Any person who points out that a contrary result has been reached or could be reached shall be penalized under item "6" above.
+The arbiter must record such result even if checkmate has not been delivered or that stalemate has occurred and the players believe it be checkmate, etc. Any person who points out that a contrary result has been reached or could be reached shall be penalized under item "6" above.